5jt/dyalog-cookbook/manuscript/10_documentation.md

 ### Reserved names

-ADOC honors several functions in a special way.
-If any such function exists, its result is treated in a special way.
-In the rare circumstances that you have a name conflict and **don't** want ADOC to treat some of those names in any special way then you have to instruct ADOC accordingly with a parameter spaces.
-Refer to the ADOC documentation for details regarding `ignoreVersion`, `ignoreCopyright` and `ignoreHistory`.
+ADOC honors four functions in a special way if they exist: `Copyright`, `History`, `Version` and `ADOC_Doc`.
+If they exist when they (or rather their results) will be treated in a special way.

 #### Version